D. Michael Eakin, Partner

-Eakin is a 1976 graduate of the University of Texas School of Law, and has practiced in Montana for 39 years.
+Mike Eakin is a 1973 graduate of the University of Texas at Austin with a B.S. in Chemistry.
+He has practiced in Montana for 39 years.
 Eakin was with Montana Legal Services Association for 39 years, and has over 50 appeals to the Montana Supreme Court, Federal Circuit Courts and United States Supreme Court.
 In addition to the State of Montana, Eakin is admitted to the United States Supreme Court, the Ninth Circuit Court of Appeals, the United States District Court for the District of Montana, the Crow Tribal Court, and the Northern Cheyenne Tribal Court.
 Eakin served a term as an appellate judge for the Salish Kootenai Tribal Court and has served as a trial judge pro tem for the Blackfeet Tribal court.

-Berry is a 1976 graduate of the University of Montana School of Law.
+Jan Berry is a 1971 graduate of Montana State University, Bozeman, with a B.A. in Government-Prelaw.
 She was in private practice in Montana for 27 years, practicing in various areas of the law, but always including all aspects of family law.
 Her practice included trial and appellate work.
 She is licensed to practice law in all Montana trial courts, the Montana Supreme Court, the federal District Court for the District of Montana, the 9th Circuit Court of Appeals and the United States Supreme Court.
-For the last 12 years, she worked for Montana Legal Services Association, where she was the managing attorney of the Domestic Violence Unit providing direct civil legal services to clients.
-She left that position to join with her partners in their new venture.
+She worked for Montana Legal Services Association for 12 years, where she was the managing attorney of the Domestic Violence Unit providing direct civil legal services to clients.
+She left MLSA to go back into private practice.